 When removing existing piles of dead brush or dead vegetation

-Any other removal of vegetation requires a permit.
-In most cases the permit is free.
-However, before removing any dead wood or live trees from your property, please contact Les Davis at 512-327-3628 in order to secure a permit and to assist with coordinating your project with others in your area.
+All other removal of vegetation requires a permit.
+In maintenance cases, the permit is free.
+However, before removing any dead wood or live trees from your property, please contact Alex Sanchez at 512-610-6836 in order to secure a permit and to assist with coordinating your project with others in your area.
 The West Lake Hills City Code requires you to remove all dead wood (i.e., dead bamboo, dead jasmine, piles of dead branches, and stacks of old firewood).

 The City encourages property owners to hire a qualified contractor to conduct large-scale vegetation removal or tree trimming.
 The City does not endorse any specific contractors, but have a list of businesses who completed training with the City arborist regarding the City’s very specific vegetation removal requirements.